Roborovski Dwarf Hamster Information

 Gnawing material for Roborovski Dwarf Hamsters

 Roborovski Dwarf hamsters have a natural need to gnaw.
-This is because dwarf hamsters are rodents and have growing incisors.
-So it is necessary that they can gnaw on something to wear down the teeth.
-If Dwarf hamsters have too few opportunities to wear down the teeth, the teeth can become too long or grow crooked, with all the consequences that entails.
+This is because Dwarf hamsters are rodents and have continuously growing incisors.
+It is therefore necessary that they can gnaw on something to wear down the teeth.
+If dwarf hamsters do not have enough opportunities to wear down their teeth, the teeth may become too long or grow crooked, with all the consequences that entails.

-Rodent wood is used by rodents to wear down their teeth.
-Because the teeth of rodents are always growing, they must be gnawed regularly so that they do not grow too long and grow crooked.
+Gnawing wood is used by rodents to wear down their teeth.
+Because rodents' teeth are always growing, they need to be gnawed regularly so that they do not grow too long and crooked.

-Some Roborovski Dwarf Hamsters gnaw very actively at rodents and others do not at all.
+Some Roborovski Dwarf Hamsters gnaw wood very actively and others not at all.
 On the one hand it is a matter of taste, but on the other hand it is a matter of need.
-If a Dwarf hamster has no need to gnaw because the teeth stay long due to the food, hay or other nibbles, it will gnaw less at rodents.
-It is good to always offer natural rodent wood so that the animals can always gnaw when they have a need to gnaw.
+If a Dwarf hamster has no need to gnaw because its teeth are kept at their length through food, hay or other nibbles, it will gnaw less on wood.
+It is good to always provide natural gnawing wood so that the animals can always gnaw when they need to gnaw.

 Dental problems in Roborovski Dwarf Hamsters

-If you notice that your Dwarf hamster is very enthusiastic about the food, but then does not eat it, there may be something wrong with the teeth.
+If you notice that your dwarf hamster is very enthusiastic about taking the food, but then does not eat it, there may be something wrong with its teeth.
 Drooling can also indicate dental problems.
-If you suspect that there are dental problems, it is best to contact the vet.
+If you suspect that there are dental problems, it is best to contact your veterinarian.

 Reproduction of the Roborovski Dwarf Hamster